 Cut back on the expenses that have little value to you.
 For example, you can drop your cable service, consider a cheaper cell phone plan, or call your utility provider about more affordable options.

 3. Communicate with your creditor.

-    If you’ve experienced a drop in income and have debt, proactively contact your creditors.
+If you experience a drop in income and have debt, proactively contact your creditors.
 Ask about the process for assistance if needed.
 Most lenders have enhanced their service due to COVID-19 related hardships.

 4. Stockpile cash.

-    If you are facing a loss of income, your first goal should be to stockpile cash.
-This may mean stopping accelerated debt payments and focusing on saving money in an emergency fund to survive a drop in income.
+If you fear you might lose your job due to the recession, your first goal should be to stockpile cash.
+This may mean stopping accelerated debt payments and focusing on saving money in an emergency fund to survive.